f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/application-dmz/README.md

 ## 3.4 Configure DDoS Protection

-Go to the **DoS Protection** section and select serving JavaScript challenge to suspicious sources.
+Go to the **DoS Settings** and select serving JavaScript challenge to suspicious sources.
 Proceed and select **Custom** for Slow DDoS Mitigation.

 ![Configure](./assets/configure_ddos.png)